sigstore/sigstore-conformance/README.md

 This suite provides a high-level view of client behaviour as a whole and sets out to answer questions such as:
-- What files are written to the disk by the client in what situations?
 - Does the client fail when given a signing certificate that isn't signed by the Fulcio root CA during the signing workflow?
 - Does the client fail when given an invalid inclusion proof from Rekor during